• Skip to primary navigation

 • Crack and drop an egg into each mason jar lid then cover the pot.

-• Let the egg poach for 4-5 minutes depending on your yolk preference then remove gently with a spatula.
+• Let the egg poach for 4-5 minutes depending on your yolk preference then remove gently with a spatula or slotted spoon.

 • Serve on top of toast with your favorite shredded cheese and/or smashed avocado.
 Spice to taste.